d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] monitoring.dataland.com
 - [ ] (OPT) dataland.com

+## Check keycloak automatic logout if inactive
+- [ ] Check that you are automatically logged out if you are idle for too long and also get notified about this by a pop-up.
+The amount of time you need to be idle to see this is defined in our Constants.ts file in the frontend subproject.

 ## Check e-mails sent by keycloak
 - [ ] Check that the verification e-mail is sent and displayed correctly
 - [ ] Check that the reset password e-mail is sent and displayed correctly